-We find that the larger the capital intensity gap between a given commercial property and nearby recently built ones - a situation that typically occurs when taller buildings are built in proximity of the considered property - the higher the likelihood that investors purchase the property for immediate redevelopment.
+We find that the larger the capital intensity gap between a given commercial property and nearby recently built ones - a situation that typically occurs when taller buildings are built in the proximity of the considered property - the higher the likelihood that investors purchase the property for immediate redevelopment.
 This implicitly assumes that developers always build to the highest and best use (HBU), given existing local market conditions and land-use regulations.
-As pointed out by Leather (2022) when an area experiences rezoning, neighbors that did not experience the rezoning reevaluate their expectations about their future zoning designation.
+As pointed out by Leather (2022), when an area experiences rezoning, neighbors that did not experience the rezoning reevaluate their expectations about their future zoning designation.
 Interestingly, the effect of the capital intensity gap is larger in magnitude than the one of capital depreciation, a main determinant of real option exercise advocated in the literature (see Clapp and Salavei (2010)).
 A one standard deviation increase in the capital intensity gap (capital depreciation) increases the 'buy-to-redevelop' likelihood, on average, by 29% (11%) in relative terms.
 A mismatch between the current type of economic activity - residential, retail, industrial, or offices - of a given commercial property and the one of nearby recently built properties also increases the propensity to purchase the property for immediate redevelopment, although to a lower extent.
 Geographically close investments signaling a capital intensity gap and an economic activity mismatch spur the immediate exercises of redevelopment options.
 In contrast, more distant signals act as a deterrent.
-Finally, our most conservative estimates show that the capital intensity gap and economic activity mismatch capitalize, ceteris paribus, up to 30% higher transaction prices via the asset intrinsic real option value.
-This highlights the importance of peer information in the investors' assessment of a real asset value.
+Finally, our most conservative estimates show that the capital intensity gap and economic activity mismatch capitalize, ceteris paribus, up to 30% higher transaction prices via the asset's intrinsic real option value.
+This highlights the importance of market signals.

-&lt;sup>2In the US, investors must disclose to financial institutions providing a mortgage loan their intent to purchase a property for redevelopment.
+2In the US, investors must disclose to financial institutions providing a mortgage loan their intent to purchase a property for redevelopment.
+Note that we refrain from analyzing renovations since renovations can be anything from a new lobby area to an entirely new interior for a property.

 The following steps compose our empirical analysis.
-First, we operationalize the two types of tangible information signals provided by peer investors.
-We define the capital intensity gap of a given property as the ratio between its Floor to Area Ratio (FAR) and the average FAR of recently built nearby buildings.
-Similarly, we define an index of economic activity mismatch as the ratio of recently built nearby properties with a type of economic activity that differs from the one of a given building.
+First, we operationalize the two types of tangible market signals.
+We define the capital intensity gap of a given property as the ratio between its Floor to Area Ratio (FAR) and the average FAR of recently built nearby buildings.3 Similarly, we define an index of economic activity mismatch as the ratio of recently built nearby properties with a type of economic activity that differs from the one of a given building.
 Next, we investigate how these tangible signals affect the likelihood that institutional investors purchase a real estate asset for redevelopment using a standard probit model.
 Finally, following Wooldridge (2010), we use a three-stage least square procedure (3SLS) to estimate investors' willingness to pay for a commercial property for redevelopment.
 More in detail, we use the predicted probabilities from the probit model to instrument the investors' intent to redevelop in a hedonic pricing equation.